beavertronics/beaverlib/CONTRIBUTING.md

 - Main season contributions
 - Offseason events contributions

+Contributions do not have to be from teams specifically within the Pacific Northwest District; anyone can contribute to this project.

 # Rules
 The only thing that should ever be contributed to the main branch is year-agnostic changes.
 These are changes that can be used from year-to-year, not anything season-specific.
 These changes still must be done through making a branch and then making a Pull Request; no commits can be made directly to main.